WebOrigami/docs/content/pattern/start.md

 ---
-title: Start the pattern tutorial
+title: Start the pattern walkthrough
 ---

+The following pages illustrate the basic use of the Map pattern to construct a simple site.

-If you'd like to run the samples shown in this pattern tutorial, you can use whatever coding environment you prefer.
+If you'd like to run the code samples shown here, you can use whatever coding environment you prefer.
 You will need to have [Node.js](https://nodejs.org/en/) installed.

 <span class="tutorialStep"></span> Clone the [WebOrigami/pattern-intro](https://github.com/WebOrigami/pattern-intro) repository to your own machine.